sidward14/gan-lab/README.md

 By default, the image grid above is saved periodically during training into the "./gan_zoo/samples" directory every 1000 iterations (see [config.py](./gan_zoo/config.py)).

 ### StyleGAN Example:

+_(higher resolutions coming once model is done training in Google Colab with 16 GB GPU Memory!)_

 A StyleGAN Generator can be created by running the following 3 lines (for example):
   ~~~